Online Tutor For English

 Mary: Okay.
 I'm listening.

-Diane: It goes like this: You throw the ball; move forward from your baseline and then look forward to see me.
+Diane: It goes like this: you throw the ball; move forward from your baseline and then look forward to see me.

 Mary: Then what?